mlioo/time-to-go/README.md

 # Time to go!
 (Mass Slack channel leaver)
 Sick of endless slack channels?
-Here is a a quick and dirty way to go through and mass leave those pesky slack channels that keep building it.
+Here is a a quick and dirty way to go through and mass leave those pesky slack channels that keep building up.
 Think of this like when you close chrome when you have too many tabs open to start fresh.

 ***warning be careful when leaving private channels you can't rejoin unless someone invites you back!***